 A half-hour drive takes one to the picturesque Angus Glens or to the stunning coastal area with long sandy beaches and red sandstone cliffs.
 Glamis Castle, the childhood home of the late Queen Elizabeth, the Queen Mother, is just five miles from Kirriemuir.
 Golfers too are well served with the town's local 18 hole course as well as the famous championship courses of Carnoustie, Gleneagles and the Old Course at St Andrews within an hour's drive.
 There are many other good, but less well known, courses close by.
 There is a good local pathway network and plenty good walking routes of varying difficulty in wider vicinity.

 At Roundyhill a mile and a half south of the town there is an excellent caravan site with fine restaurant and bar facilities.
 Accommodation is available at the two hotels in the town or in several B&B establishments locally.

-We look forward to welcoming visiting Rotarians and partners to any of our weekly meetings at the venue and time detailed in the panel on the right.
+We look forward to welcoming visiting Rotarians and partners to any of our bi-weekly meetings in-person or by video conference 2nd and 4th Tuesday at 19:00.

 For further information please contact:

 We meet on Tuesdays at 19:00(We meet 2nd and 4th Tuesdays generally with Tea/Coffee and a biscuit.)
 Bank Street

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.